Welcome to today's edition of the Rush 24-7 podcast.

 Grab audio soundbite to show you just how timely this program is, just how on the cutting edge this program is.

-And this is exactly what I said March 16th.
+And this is exactly what I said, March 16th.

 It's very simple.

-The left, members of the media are not manly.
+The left, members of the media, are not manly.

-They are confident in their own beliefs.
+They're confident in their own beliefs.

-Unmanly men wait for the safety of consensus, which is what a poll supposedly produces.
+Unmanly men wait for the safety of consensus, which is what a poll supposedly produces, gives you cover in case you screw up.

-Unmanly men are afraid of screwing up, manly men aren't.
+Unmanly men are afraid of screwing up.

 This is what I said on March the 16th.

-There is a column today in the Washington Post.
+There is a column today in the Washington Post that I guess it's a column or a book review.

 It's by Ruth Marcus.